Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Smoothness of Schubert varieties and localizations of motivic Chern classes

 where $P_{w_0 w^{-1}, w_0 u^{-1}}$ denotes the Kazhdan-Lusztig polynomial. \end{corol}

 We first prove this statement, assuming Theorem~\ref{thm:geomrefinedconj}.

-\begin{proof} Since the group $G$ is simply laced, a theorem of Carrell and Peterson (see e.g.,~\cite{carrell.kuttler:smooth} or \cite[Theorem~6.0.4]{billey2000singular}) shows that the condition that $Y(u)$ is smooth at $e_w$ is equivalent to $Y(u)$ being rationally smooth at $e_w$.
+\begin{proof} Since the group $G$ is simply laced, an unpublished result of D. Peterson, re-proved by Carrell and Kuttler (see e.g.,~\cite{carrell.kuttler:smooth} or \cite[Theorem~6.0.4]{billey2000singular}) shows that the condition that $Y(u)$ is smooth at $e_w$ is equivalent to $Y(u)$ being rationally smooth at $e_w$.
 For arbitrary $G$, rational smoothness is equivalent to the fact that the Kazhdan-Lusztig polynomial $P_{w_0 u, w_0 w}$ equals $1$, by a theorem Kazhdan and Lusztig \cite[Theorem~A2]{KL:representations}.
 By Theorem \ref{thm:geomrefinedconj}, it remains to shows that~$P_{w_0 w^{-1}, w_0 u^{-1}} = 1$ if and only if $P_{w_0 w, w_0 u} = 1$.
 In turn, this is equivalent to

 This is proved in the next lemma below. \end{proof}